Strictly FYI · Vol. I A field guide to the fascinating MONDAY, JULY 27, 2026

 A field guide to the fascinating.

 Strictly FYI is for people who read the plaque at the museum, who fall down Wikipedia rabbit holes, who want to know why the airplane window is round.
-It's the good stuff - science, history, tech, culture, and everyday curiosities - decoded and delivered in five minutes.

 The internet is drowning in content and starved of the good kind: short, true, and genuinely interesting.
 Most "did you know" facts are either wrong, decades out of date, or stretched into an endless article to sell you something at the bottom.